windup/windup-quickstarts/weblogic-javaee-servlet/README.md

 1. If you have not started Windup, follow the instructions above to [Start Windup](#start-windup).

 2. Build the quickstart and install the addon in Windup using the `addon-build-and-install` command in the Windup console.

-This command uses the following syntax, where `QUICKSTART_HOME` refers the root directory of this quickstart:
+  The command uses the following syntax, where `QUICKSTART_HOME` refers the root directory of this quickstart:

         addon-build-and-install --projectRoot QUICKSTART_HOME